Bipolar transistors

 Figure 15.
 Example use case for a protection switch using N-channel MOSFETs

-For high-current applications, it may be desirable to use N-channel MOSFETs, due to their superior performance in terms of reduced conduction losses, as well as the reduced cost.
-In this case, there is a need of a charge pump to drive the MOSFETs which can also be integrated into an ideal-diode controller (i.e., gate driver IC).
+For high-current applications, N-channel MOSFETs are used, due to their superior performance in terms of reduced conduction losses, as well as the reduced cost.
+In this case, a charge pump to drive the MOSFETs is needed which can also be integrated into the controller (i.e., gate driver IC).

-Figure 16.
-Example circuit block diagram for high-current system protection using N-channel MOSFETs and an ideal-diode controller
+Figure 17.
+Example circuit block diagram for high-current system protection using N-channel MOSFETs and a controller IC

 6.5.
 Reverse polarity protection

-Automotive battery-powered systems require protection from reverse polarity connections, which may be caused by accidental miswiring during servicing.
+Automotive battery-powered systems require protection from a reverse connected battery, which may be caused by accidentally miswiring during servicing.
 Reverse voltages may also appear due to negative surge events, when an inductive load is disconnected or during transient input conditions.

 The simplest and most inexpensive solution is to use a diode.
 Schottky diodes can accommodate more power due to their lower forward voltage drop.
 Other discrete solutions can be realized using a P-channel MOSFET in the supply path or an N-channel MOSFET in the ground return path.
 However, these solutions do not block reverse current due to large holdup capacitors.
 To counter this issue, dedicated controllers can be used to drive the N-channel MOSFET in the supply path by sensing and preventing reverse current flow.